AcalaNetwork/bodhi.js/evm-subql/README.md

 - [Karura production](./project-karura-1780000.yaml)

 It usually takes 1 to 3 days to index all of the data, depending on the node latency and performance.

+### Upgrade Production Subquery
+To upgrade the production subql, we usually need to do a full re-index.
+In order not to interrupt the currnetly running subql, we can run another indexer in parallel to the old one, and hot replace the old one once the full re-index is finished.

+Below are the detailed steps:
+1) start a new indexer service `acala/evm-subql` that uses a difference `--db-schema`, for example, `--db-schema=evm-karura-2`.
+It can share the same DB with the old indexer
+2) wait until the new indexer finish indexing
+3) update the config of graphql service `onfinality/subql-query` to use the new indexer.
+In particular, change the `--name` command, such as `--name=evm-karura-2`, and `--indexer=<new indexer url>`
+4) delete the old indexer service, as well as the old db schema
+5) upgrade is finished!
+No need to modify `eth-rpc-adapter`

+Note: for `acala/evm-subql:38c7cdd` please add `--disable-historical` command. ([example](https://github.com/AcalaNetwork/bodhi.js/blob/d763bc588a4a90e4421d65ebfe1d95ba581c6d37/evm-subql/docker-compose.yml#L52))

 ## More References